Using The Dolce Vita instead of going straight to agent

 1. IMU: this tax is paid on the possession of real estate assets.
 Owners are exempt from paying this on their ‘primary residence’, unless the property has been classified as luxury.

 2. TASI: this is similar to Council Tax in the UK, and finances the services provided by local administration.
-All property owners will have to pay this tax, although in some areas a certain percentage is paid by any tenants.
+All property owners or long term tenants will have to pay this tax.
 Reductions may be available, depending on circumstance – for example, if the property is a holiday home.

 3. TARI: this tax is to fund waste management and must be paid by the person living in a property.
 Reductions may be available, depending on circumstances.